How Could We Accurately Measure The Market Size of The Scuba Diving Industry?

 Then, we simply need to ask these survey respondents how much they have spent on dive gear, dive training, dive travel, and other dive services in the prior 12 months.

-This would give us a complete and accurate report on the size of the dive industry.
+This would provide us with a comprehensive and accurate report on the size of the dive industry.

-Conducting such a survey would have numerous other advantages, like being able to determine the dropout rate once and for all by simply querying who went scuba diving at one point in their lives compared to active scuba divers who have gone underwater in the prior 12 months.
+Conducting such a survey would have numerous other advantages, including the ability to determine the dropout rate once and for all by simply querying who has gone scuba diving at some point in their lives, compared to active scuba divers who have gone underwater in the prior 12 months.

-We could also identify how much scuba divers spend locally compared to what they spend at remote locations when they travel.
+We could also identify how much scuba divers spend locally compared to what they spend at remote locations when traveling, and how much divers purchase online versus from dive centers.

-And we could run such a survey in any geographic region.
+We could conduct such a survey in any geographic region.

 Of course, the main issue with this solution is the cost of administering the survey.

-SFIA hires a specialized subcontractor to conduct their annual market surveys.
+SFIA hires a specialized subcontractor to conduct its annual market surveys.
 We could join the SFIA and work with them to establish the additional questions we need.
-OIA (Outdoor Industry Association) and other trade associations have joined SFIA in these annual market research initiatives.
-It would likely cost us less to contribute to the SFIA surveys than to conduct our own.
+The Outdoor Industry Association (OIA) and other trade associations have partnered with SFIA in these annual market research initiatives.
+It would likely be less costly for us to contribute to the SFIA surveys than to conduct our own.

 Because the participation rate in scuba diving is relatively low (about 1% in the USA, for instance), we would need to reach out to a large number of people to obtain an acceptable sample size.
 For example, if we wanted to survey 1,000 active scuba divers in the USA, we would need to contact about 100,000 Americans.